AniARDEL/Smart-Home-Automation/README.md

 Key settings like the Hugging Face model name, classification confidence threshold, and default device names can be adjusted in the `config.py` file.

-## Future Enhancements
+## Possible Future Enhancements

 - More sophisticated NLP models or fine-tuning for better accuracy.
 - Handling more complex commands or conversation context.
-- Integration with real AI models (OpenAI API)
 - Additional device types
-- Multi-room support
-- User authentication
-- Graphical user interface
+- User interface
 - Voice input capabilities
 - Scheduling and automation features
+- Authentification